 Online shopping makes purchases easier, faster, and less time-consuming, with 24-hour sales, fast shipping, and simple returns.

 E-commerce platforms may develop detailed user profiles that allow users to customize what they see and provide recommendations for other items they might like.
+There are different platforms for E-Commerce, but the key decisions will be whether you want to sell on a E-Commerce marketplace or your own shop, to learn more check out this Amazon vs Shopify guide.

 This personalization enhances the customer experience by making customers feel understood personally, which increases the likelihood of brand loyalty.